art-media-science/art-media-science.github.io/index.md

 Scientific methods can advance the understanding of an artwork at the molecular or elemental level and this in turn informs how best to preserve what we appreciate as a visual aesthetic.
 When expertly interpreted, such technical information can help clients, collectors, conservators, and curators better understand what a particular artwork originally looked like, how it might change if exhibited or stored a certain way, and what the parameters might be for the safest and most effective treatment.

 > Throughout my career I have applied or coordinated a wide variety of scientific methods depending upon the nature of the investigation.
 These methods include essentially every form of optical microscopy, scanning electron microscopy, atomic force microscopy; and analytical methods such as fourier transform infrared spectroscopy, Raman spectroscopy, x-ray diffraction, x-ray fluorescence, synchrotron based small and wide angle x-ray scatter, gas chromatography - mass spectrometry; mechanical testing methods such as differential scanning calorimetry, dynamic mechanical analysis, tensile testing; and accelerated aging methods such as xenon arc light-testing, microfading, heat and humidity aging methods.

-If it’s art to you, I can help if you are curious about it and want to know how best to preserve it.